AstonJ/sso_with_discourse/README.md

 Now you can use this class in your controllers. get the request url for redirecting the user to the discourse sso end point.

     sso = SsoWithDiscourse::Sso.new
     session[:sso] = sso
     redirect_to sso.request_url

-in the action for processing the return request, you need to get the sso instance from the session because it is required that the nonce returned from Discourse matches the one stored in the instance as part of the parsing.
+In the action for processing the return request, you need to get the sso instance from the session because it is required that the nonce returned from Discourse matches the one stored in the instance as part of the parsing.

     sso = session[:sso]